-The overall transportation network in this area consists of a State Route, arterials, and local access roads.
-The project is proposed to be accessed via Inland Empire Way.
+The overall transportation network in this area consists of a State Route, arterial, collector and local access roads.
+The project is proposed to be accessed via five (5) proposed local access road connections to the realigned Cedar Road.
 The proposed project trips are anticipated to use the following roadways: